The 7 Most Important Local SEO Decisions You Better Get Right Today

 *if you want to include a promo code or discount, go for it.
 As a token of our appreciation of you, please use this coupon next time you are in the store.
 Thx!

-5. Location- NAP This one is very straightforward and easy for you to knock out and get right.
+5. Location- NAP This one is very straightforward and easy for you to knock out and get right to strengthen your local seo presence.
 Make sure that your NAP (Name, Address, and Phone number) is listed on your homepage.
 If you have just one location, then have this NAP on all of your pages, which makes it easy for your customers to attain this info.
 Be sure to include this on your mobile page too.
 If you have multiple locations, then just make sure that you have a page for each and each NAP is very clear.
 We recommend that you place this info on your page’s footer, but also make it available above the viewer’s fold too, so they don’t have to scroll down.

 6. Google Map- This last step is more of a reminder of how important it is that you add your business to Google Local, which is Step #1 listed above.
 Yes, we are simply stressing the importance of this step again and that you fill out all of the necessary information on your page.